 Most Common Shih Tzu Eye Problems

-Shih Tzu have very shallow eye sockets that result in the eyes not being able to close fully.
-The flat face also means that Shih Tzu tend to get their food all over their face when they eat.
+As mentioned above, Shih Tzus have very shallow eye sockets, which result in difficulty closing their eyes fully.
+Their smooshy flat faces also mean that they tend to get their food all over their face when they eat.

-Make sure that you wipe your Shih Tzu’s eyes and face daily to wipe away any small food particles or bits of dirt, dust or pollen that could get into the eye and cause irritation as well as the regular eye discharge.
+So, it’s important to make sure that you wipe your Shih Tzu’s eyes and face daily to wash away any small food particles or bits of dirt, dust, or pollen that could get into the eye and cause irritation.
+You’ll also want to wipe away any regular eye discharge daily.

 1- Red Eye

-Red Eye is a term used to describe the colour change in the eye when the blood vessels enlarge and become visible in the whites.
-It can be caused by various eye issues such as conjunctivitis, glaucoma and irritations in the eye rather than it being an infection itself.
+Red Eye is a general term used to describe the color change in the eye when the blood vessels enlarge and become visible in the whites.

 Whatever the cause, it is a sign that there is something wrong with your Shih Tzu’s eyes and you should make a trip to the vet to figure out the cause so that it can be treated appropriately.